qlik-oss/halyard.js/README.md

 ***Note that this method replaces any script that already exist in the app.***

+### `setScriptAndReloadWithHalyard(app, halyard, doSaveAfterReload)`

+Sets data from the `halyard` instance to the `app` instance.
+If `doSaveAfterReload` is set to true, the app is saved after the data has been set.
+This method will return the app.

 ## Extending with new functionality

 See [extending-functionality.js](examples/extending-functionality.js) in examples for more info about how to extend with new functionality.